Bosaif39/HTML-CSS-Full-Course-Beginner-to-Pro-practice-/README.md

 3. **Hovers, Transitions, Shadows** file with a comment uploaded on 20/3/2025
 4. **Chrome DevTools & CSS Box Model** file with a comment uploaded on 22/3/2025
 5. **Text Styles** file with a comment uploaded on 5/4/2025
 6. **The HTML Structure**: modify the files and add the correct HTML Structure, extract and store the CSS codes in a different folder called *styles*.
-Uploaded on 5/4/2025
+Uploaded on 5/4/2025 **(No files uploaded for this section)**